sbb-design-systems/lyne-components/src/elements/button/mini-button-group/readme.md

 Use the `accessibility-label` property to describe the purpose of the `sbb-mini-button-group` for screen-reader users.

-The `sbb-divider` components have the `aria-hidden` property set to `true` to have the list read by screen-readers with the correct size.
+If `sbb-divider` components are used as separators, their `aria-hidden` property is automatically set to `true` to ensure that the button list is read by screen readers with the correct size.

 <!-- Auto Generated Below -->